A Creamy, Quick, Easy Clam Chowder Recipe

 Save the clam cooking water.
 Pop the clam meat out of the shells and throw out the shells, or clean them and let your kids play with them.
 Or line your garden with them!
 If you want to feed your soil with the shells, crush them up and add them to your flower beds—shells can be a good source of beneficial minerals for the garden.

 Make the chowder base!
-Fry the bacon in butter—don’t you love recipes that include that directive?—and then cook the aromatics in the butter-bacon fat mixture.
+Fry the bacon in butter until crisp—don’t you love recipes that include that directive?
+Next, cook the aromatics in the butter-bacon fat drippings.
 Then in goes the clam cooking water, bacon and potatoes.

 At the last minute, you’ll add cream, corn and clams.
 Give the corn a minute to thaw, but don’t cook the chowder too long after adding the clams and cream—just a quick 3 minute simmer is all that’s needed.